ESICUP/datasets/README.md

-#  Cutting & Packing Datasets for Academic Research
+#  ESICUP Cutting & Packing Datasets
-This repository contains a collection of datasets for academic research in Cutting and Packing (C&P) problems by the ESICUP community.
+This repository contains a collection of datasets for academic research in Cutting and Packing (C&P) problems, maintained by the ESICUP community.
 The datasets are intended to facilitate benchmarking and comparison of different algorithms and approaches.

 <img width="280" height="206" alt="EWG_ESICUP" src="https://github.com/user-attachments/assets/235edec8-6119-415f-b50a-1cad54b31395" />